ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 //import com.spoonacular.client.model.*

-val apiInstance = DefaultApi() val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows for displaying with proper attribution. val tags : kotlin.String = vegetarian, dessert // kotlin.String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must adhere to. val number : java.math.BigDecimal = 1 // java.math.BigDecimal | The number of random recipes to be returned (between 1 and 100). try {
+val apiInstance = DefaultApi() val limitLicense : kotlin.Boolean = true // kotlin.Boolean | Whether the recipes should have an open license that allows display with proper attribution. val tags : kotlin.String = vegetarian, dessert // kotlin.String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have. val number : java.math.BigDecimal = 1 // java.math.BigDecimal | The number of random recipes to be returned (between 1 and 100).
+try {
     val result : kotlin.Any = apiInstance.getRandomRecipes(limitLicense, tags, number)